The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Simulations

 The base baryonic resolution of the zoom in region has a target cell mass of $1.64 \times 10^{7}$\,M$_\odot$, with our boosted resolution a factor of 512 higher, $3.2 \times 10^4$\,M$_\odot$.
 The increase in spatial resolution is a factor of $\sim\!8$, corresponding to the average cell radius in the CGM being $200-300$\,pc at $z\sim3$.
 This is therefore one of the highest resolution simulations of a halo of this size to date.

-We run simulations with a slightly modified version of the \textsc{Fable} model, itself a modified version of the Illustris model \citep{Illustris1,Illustris2, Illustris3}.
+We ran simulations with a slightly modified version of the \textsc{Fable} model, itself a modified version of the Illustris model \citep{Illustris1,Illustris2, Illustris3}.
 In brief, stellar feedback is implemented with hydrodynamically decoupled wind particles \citep[see][]{Illustris1}, with a third of the input wind energy imparted as thermal energy and the remainder is kinetic.
 AGN feedback has two modes---a ``quasar'' mode at high accretion rates, which injects thermal energy into the black hole's surroundings with an input duty cycle of 25~Myr, and a ``radio'' mode \citep[based on][]{Sijacki2007}, which injects bubbles into the inner CGM when the black hole mass increases by 1 per cent.
 For full details of the \textsc{Fable} model see section~$2$ of \citet{FABLE1}.

 Like in \citet{Bennett2020}, we only include a single, central black hole in our halo of interest, which is seeded slightly later than its equivalent in \textsc{Fable}.
 This black hole acts as a tracer of the halo's potential minimum when the new shock refinement scheme is activated \citep[as used in][]{Suresh2019}.
-As a consequence of this, the black hole does not have a contribution to growth from mergers, meaning the black hole masses in our shock refined runs lie approximately a factor of seven below those in \textsc{Fable} by $z=2.7$, with an equivalent decrease in the injected feedback energy.
-The divergence in black hole mass only becomes significant after a major merger that takes place shortly before the end of the simulation.
-Owing to the minimal contribution from mergers prior to this event, and the limited time available thereafter, the central stellar mass of the protocluster at $z=2.7$ differs by less than 5 per cent between the two runs.
-As we wish to compare the nebular emission properties of the haloes on a similar basis, for our radiative transfer calculations (see Section~\ref{Section:Methods:Colt}) we assume both haloes to have the same black hole mass as \textsc{Fable} for the purposes of calculating the Eddington luminosity.
+As a consequence of this, the black hole does not have a contribution to growth from mergers, meaning the black hole masses in our shock refined runs lie approximately 20 per cent below those in \textsc{Fable} by $z=2.7$, with an equivalent decrease in the injected feedback energy.
+Despite this difference, the central stellar mass of the protocluster at $z=2.7$ differs by less than 5 per cent between the two runs.
+As we wish to compare the nebular emission properties of the haloes on a similar basis, for our radiative transfer calculations (see Section~\ref{Section:Methods:Colt}) we assume both haloes to have the same black hole mass as our high resolution simulation for the purposes of calculating the Eddington luminosity.
 In this work we only use the fiducial \textsc{Fable} run to investigate the impact of resolution in Section~\ref{Section:Resolution}, all other results use our high resolution CGM simulation.

 A second difference we have from \textsc{Fable} is that the UV background of \citet{FG_UVB} is active from around $z\sim10.6$, rather than activated instantaneously at $z=6$ like in \textsc{Fable} and Illustris.
 We note that the true reionisation history of such a halo is likely not captured by a spatially uniform UV background, as reionisation topology should proceed very differently in an overdense environment and would likely occur at $z>10$.
 Finally, to somewhat compensate for the changes in resolution we increase the number of neighbouring cells that feedback energy and metals are injected by a factor of $128$, as in \citet{Bennett2020}.
 All other parameters are kept the same as in \textsc{Fable}.